compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 We really enjoyed our time Mob Programming and would seriously think about adopting this on other projects, either as a learning task, or during initial design sessions.

 We will continue experimenting and feed back progress, give it a go yourself, We'd love to know what you think.

-This article is also posted at [BMT Reality Studios](https://www.bmtrealitystudios.com/experimenting-with-mob-programming/)